Dirac-type conditions for spanning bounded-degree hypertrees: Overview of the proof of Theorem

+\textit{Building the absorbing structures:} We use $T_1$ to build gadgets in $H$ which will allow us extend a partial embedding of $T$ by adding vertices one by one.
+As we will see in Section~\ref{section:hypertrees}, the \textit{link graph} of a vertex in $T$ is a $(k-1)$-tree with $O(\Delta_1(T))$ vertices (Proposition~\ref{proposition:linkgraph}).
+Since $|V(T_1)|\approx \alpha n$, there is a $(k-1)$-tree $X$ such that linearly many vertices from $T_1$ have $X$ as its link graph (here is crucial that $\Delta_1(T)=O(1)$).
+Our gadgets in $H$, called $X$-tuples, consists of a copy $\tilde X$ of $X$ and a special vertex $u^*$ such that $\tilde X$ is contained in the link graph of $u^*$.
+The idea behind this gadget is that any vertex whose link graph contains $\tilde X$ can be swapped with $u^*$ in a potential embedding of $T_1$ (see Section~\ref{section:absorption} for details).

+Using the large codegree in $H$, we can embed $T_1$ while covering a set of $\delta n$ disjoint $X$-tuples, with $\nu\ll \delta\ll \alpha $, which will be possible since $T_1$ contains linearly many vertices with $X$ as its link graph.
+Each $X$-tuple will be capable to `absorb' one arbitrary vertex at the time, and so, in total, this family will be able to absorb one by one any sequence of $\delta n$ vertices.\\

-For the embedding of the bulk of $T-T'$, we start by separating $T-T'$ into a constant number of smaller subtrees, in a similar way as has been done for trees in graphs~\cite{AKS95}.
-This is accomplished in Section~\ref{section:hypertrees}, where in particular, we discuss {\it rooting} a $k$-tree at a $(k-1)$-set of its vertices, and we also develop the notion of \emph{layerings} of hypertrees, which resemble BFS-layerings of rooted graphs.
-Using these notions, we show (cf. Proposition~\ref{prop:cut:trees}) that for any $\beta > 0$ one can partition the edges of any $k$-tree with $n$ edges into at most $\beta^{-1}$ parts, so that each of these parts spans a $k$-tree of size $O(\beta n)$.
-The parts can be ordered and each of them can be rooted so that the first $\ell$ parts, for any $\ell$, form a connected subtree of $T-T'$, which contains the root of part $\ell+1$.
+\textit{Decomposing the bulk of $T$:} In this step, we decompose $T_2$ into a constant number of smaller subtrees in a similar way as it has been done for trees in graphs~\cite{AKS95}.
+This is accomplished in Section~\ref{section:hypertrees}, where, in particular, we discuss {\it rooting} a $k$-tree at a $(k-1)$-set of its vertices and also develop the notion of \emph{layerings} of hypertrees, which resemble BFS-layerings of rooted graphs.
+Using these notions, we show (\cref{lemma:cut:trees}) that for any $\beta > 0$ one can decompose $T_2=D_1\cup\dotsb\cup D_p$, with $p=O(\beta^{-1})$, so that each $D_i$ is a $k$-tree of size $O(\beta n)$.
+Moreover, these parts are edge-disjoint and $V(D_i)\cap V(D_j)$ is either empty or is an element of $\partial T_2$. \\

+\textit{Embedding of $T_2$:} The parts $D_1,\dotsc,D_p$ can be ordered and each of them can be rooted so that the first $\ell$ parts, for any $\ell\le p$, form a subtree of $T_2$ containing the `root' of part $\ell+1$.
 We will then embed the parts successively, embedding in each step one part (except its root, which is already embedded).
-Each of the parts will be embedded into a suitable part of the host hypergraph using the regularity method.
-Fortunately, the {\it weak regularity lemma for hypergraphs} is sufficient for our purposes here.
-We apply this lemma to the host graph and then, in each step, we find a $k$-set of clusters with sufficient free space and of convenient density.
-Into this set we will embed almost all of the part that we wish to embed in the current step.
-That is, we embed all but the first layers, because these layers will be needed to make the connection between the already embedded root and the free cluster space.
+Each $D_i$ will be embedded into a suitable part of the host hypergraph using the regularity method.
+Fortunately, the {\it weak regularity lemma for hypergraphs} (Theorem~\ref{theorem:weakregularity}) is sufficient for our purposes here, which simplifies the technical details of the proof and also gives better bounds for $n_0$.
+We only use this lemma in order to find an almost perfect matching $\mathcal M$ in the corresponding \textit{reduced graph}, which is a vertex disjoint collection of dense `regular $k$-tuples' covering most of $H$.